makerdao/community/governance/votes/Executive vote - November 2, 2022.md

 - The Maker Teleport Global [Debt Ceiling](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-ceiling) will be increased, as detailed below.
 - A total of **210,998 DAI**, itemized below, will be transferred to two offboarded Core Units as part of their respective Golden Parachutes.
 - A total of **169.5 MKR**, itemized below, will be transferred to two offboarded Core Units as part of their respective Golden Parachutes.
-- DAI streams to three now offboarded Core Units, itemized below, will be cancelled.
+- DAI streams to three offboarded Core Units, itemized below, will be cancelled.
-- The MKR stream to the now offboarded [Strategic Happiness Core Unit (SH-001)](https://mips.makerdao.com/mips/details/MIP39c2SP11) will be cancelled, as detailed below.
+- The MKR stream to the offboarded [Strategic Happiness Core Unit (SH-001)](https://mips.makerdao.com/mips/details/MIP39c2SP11) will be cancelled, as detailed below.
 - [Oasis.app](https://oasis.app) will be whitelisted on the rETH/USD oracle, as detailed below.
 - **258,000 DAI** will be transferred to the BlockTower Legal and Risk Work SPF multi-sig as a result of the successful [Special Purpose Fund (SPF) application](https://vote.makerdao.com/polling/QmcV2pMZ#vote-breakdown), as detailed below.